2020 Chicago Regional Bridge Building Specifications

 load will be 2. kg.

-The load will be applied with the center of the plate at one of two
+The load will be applied with the center of the plate at one of three

-(2) possible locations on the longitudinal axis of the bridge:
+(3) possible loading locations on the longitudinal axis of the bridge:

 On the day of the competition, the judges will decide which one of the

-On the day of the contest, contestants will center their bridge on the
+On the day of the competition, the bridge will be centered on the

-The load will be applied from below, as described in section 3 above.
-Competition loading will stop at
+The load will be applied from below, as described in section 3.
+Competition loading will stop at 50. kg.

-50. kg.
-However, loading will continue until bridge failure (see
+However, loading will continue until bridge failure (see 4d).

 Bridge failure is defined as the inability of the bridge to carry